Information Secure Storage Policy

 • Shared drives: (S:) and the University’s One Drive For Business (ODFB).
 There are additional network storage called shared drives (or S: drive).
 This network storage is linked to groups of network accounts enabling users to collaborate and share files.

-• Advantages of using University Network Storage: The University’s network storage can be used for Private and (where not possible to be stored ina case management system), confidential information.
+• Advantages of using University Network Storage: The University’s network storage can be used for Private and (where not possible to be stored in a case management system), confidential information.
 Data is protected by University information security systems.
 Data is routinely backed up for business continuity purposes as well as to enable the recovery of data that is accidentally deleted.

 Portable Devices